sajibcse68/MyDailyLearn/git/git-cheatsheet.md

 `$ git log --pretty=format:"%h $ad- %s [%an]" `

+#### Commit Object
+A `commit` points to:
+  - a tree

+and contains metadata:
+  - author and committer
+  - data
+  - message
+  - parent commit (one or more)

+the `SHA1` of the commit is the hash off all this information.

 #### Different types of HEAD:
 ```
 HEAD             - the current sha-1 of the current commit in the current branch